pierrepo/mdner/README.md

 streamlit run scripts/st_mdner.py -- --model my_model
 ```
 ## 📈 Results
-From the original and paraphrased texts obtained with the mBART model, we have trained an two NER model based on the Transformers "*BioMed-RoBERTa-base*" and we evaluated the model on the validation set as showed in the Table 1.
+From the original and paraphrased texts obtained with the mBART model, we have trained two NER model based on the Transformers "*BioMed-RoBERTa-base*" and we evaluated the models on the validation set as shown in Table 1.

 <center>